 In 2009, Ravel Morrison was scouted and signed by Manchester United when he was 14 years old.
 His natural-born talent was obvious at an early age and stood out from the crowd in the academy.
 His performances attracted the attention of Sir Alex Ferguson, claiming he was the most talented player he had seen at his age.
-Even former club legend Rio Ferdinand was a big fan of the prospect, stating he would pay just to watch him train.
+Even former club legend Rio Ferdinand was a big fan of the prospect.

 In October 2010, he made his first senior appearance against Wolves in a League cup game.
 Around the same period, he played an integral part of United’s FA Youth cup win, the star of the team that also featured Paul Pogba.
 Together both were touted as the future of Manchester United, but relations turned sour between both players and the club.
 Whereas Pogba was unhappy at his lack of first team opportunities, Morrison was embroiled in a number of off-field problems.
 Both were out of contract in the summer of 2012, when Pogba joined Juventus.
 A few months beforehand, United accepted a bid from West Ham United for Morrision, and much to Ferguson’s regret, he moved to East London.
 Although Ferguson still believed he was a top talent, he felt he needed to get away from Manchester for a fresh start.